mth/yeti/doc/reference.rst

-Structure type in Yeti is more commonly called an extensible record type in the ML family languages (the name structure is chosen in Yeti because it is more familiar to programmers knowning the C family languages).
+Structure type in Yeti is more commonly called an extensible record type in the ML family languages (the name structure is chosen in Yeti because it is more familiar to programmers knowing the C family languages).

 Variant type